When Should I Stop Breastfeeding?

 Often, over time, mothers and babies begin scaling back.
 You will notice that without much thought or planning, you are naturally scaling back by having a gradual decrease in the length and frequency of your breastfeeding sessions.
 This often happens when your child is eating solid meals during the day, and drinking regularly from a cup.
 This transition starts to occur around 6 months, and is usually in full force at about 12 months as your child is then able to obtain their nutritional needs from other sources, thus requiring less breastmilk or nursing sessions.
 At 12 months, your child can start to drink milk from other sources (think, cow’s milk) in addition to, or in place of, breastmilk or formula.

 Do you have further questions about when to stop breastfeeding or how to wean, but you’re hesitant to fall into the blackhole of online message boards and mommy blogs?
 (Smart woman).
-Schedule a consultation with Boston NAPS on the phone, or in person if you are a mom in the greater Boston area.
+Schedule an in-home lactation consultation with Boston NAPS.